+- Financial collateral received in cash may only be:

 - placed in deposit accounts;

 - invested in high-quality government bonds;

 - invested in money market UCIs.

 "Your money shall be invested primarily in financial instruments selected by the Management Company.
 These instruments will be subject to market fluctuations and uncertainties."